-The Lushington family archive, which is currently being catalogued, includes letters and papers of three generations of this influential and well-connected family.
+The Lushington family archive includes letters and papers of three generations of this influential and well-connected family.
 Stephen Lushington, judge, Privy Councillor, political reformer and anti-slavery campaigner lived at Ockham Park between 1845 and his death in 1873.

 Stephen Lushington spoke and voted for the abolition of the slave trade in 1807.
 He was chiefly responsible for an act of 1824 to abolish the transfer of slaves between British colonies and, in 1833, he was very active in securing the emancipation act, working closely with Thomas Fowell Buxton, Wilberforce's successor as leader of the anti-slavery movement.
 Buxton later lived at Foxwarren, Wisley.
 A monument to emancipation, erected close to the Palace of Westminster in 1866, carries Lushington's name alongside those of Buxton, Wilberforce, Macaulay and Brougham.

 In 1825 Lushington acted for the free-born Jamaican Louis Celeste Lecesne in a celebrated libel case, speaking on his behalf in the House of Commons.
 Lecesne subsequently named one of his children Stephen Lushington Macaulay Lecesne.
 After 1833 Lushington played an important role in the campaign to suppress the slave trade carried out by other countries.
 In addition he was a strong advocate of parliamentary reform, Catholic emancipation, full civil rights for Jews and dissenters, and reform of the criminal law.